MS in Sustainability Management

 International Capstone Experience

-During the summer semester, you will travel abroad with your class to learn first-hand about sustainable practices in another country.
-Past trips have included Copenhagen, Denmark, and Malmo, Sweden.
+During the spring semester, students will participate in a Global Consulting project.
+Over spring break, you will travel abroad with your team to learn first-hand about sustainable practices in another country and meet in person with your consulting clients.
+Past locations include Copenhagen in Denmark and Malmo and Stockholm in Sweden.

 City at the Forefront of Sustainability